Scholz, Macron say diplomacy can fix Ukraine-Russia standoff | DW | 25.01.2022

 German Chancellor Olaf Scholz and French President Emmanuel Macron embraced talks with the Kremlin as a means to de-escalate the crisis.
 At the same time, they said Russia would pay a "high price" if it attacked Ukraine.

-German Chancellor Olaf Scholz met with French President Emmanuel Macron in Berlin on Tuesday, with the two leaders welcoming diplomatic efforts to resolve the Ukraine-Russia crisis.
+German Chancellor Olaf Scholz is meeting with French President Emmanuel Macron in Berlin on Tuesday, with the ongoing Russia-Ukraine crisis topping the agenda.

 The German and French leaders discussed a coordinated response should Russia move forward with an invasion of Ukraine.